-“He’ll become my servant,” the prince proposed.
+“He’ll become my servant,” Ira proposed.

 “Wait, sire,” the guard stuttered.
 “If I may ask…why would you want this child, not to mention a thief, be your servant?”

-“E…Eliam,” the boy answered quietly.
+“E…Eliam,” the boy answered.

-“I’m simply curious,” Prince Ira said.
-“Now, we should get to the palace before you catch a cold.
-I certainly can’t have a servant that’s sick on the job.”
+“We should get to the palace before you catch a cold,” Ira suggested, “I certainly can’t have a servant that’s sick on the job.”

 Eliam grimaced, however, he was grateful that the merciful prince had just saved his life.